-The aluminum sector has an important role to play in the transition to a low-carbon economy.
-Yet, companies in the sector face a number of challenges in setting SBTs.
+The aluminum sector has an important role to play in the transition to a net-zero economy.
+Yet, companies in the sector face a number of challenges in setting science-based targets (SBTs).

-Financial support for this project is being provided by the Alcoa Foundation.
+Financial support for this project is generously provided by the Alcoa Foundation.

-The current phase of this project is focused on identifying challenges for aluminum sector companies to apply the Sectoral Decarbonization Approach (SDA) and possible alternatives to the IEA pathway, and recommending specific tools and guidance for aluminum sector companies to set SBTs.
-Through October 2019, the SBTi will host two workshops and one survey to gather feedback from companies and other stakeholders.
+The first phase of this project is focused on identifying challenges for aluminum sector companies to apply the Sectoral Decarbonization Approach (SDA) and possible alternatives to the IEA pathway, and recommending specific tools and guidance for aluminum sector companies to set SBTs.

 Highlights of the project development process to date:

-September 2019: In collaboration with the Aluminum Stewardship Initiative, on September 27, WRI will host a workshop in Cambridge, UK to explore share and gather feedback on a revised GHG reduction pathway for the aluminum sector, discuss how to apply this revised pathway to the ASI carbon standard and other benchmarks, and explore how the sector can collaborate to drive emissions reductions in line with the new pathway.
-To indicate your interest in attending this workshop, please email [email protected].
+September 2019: In collaboration with the Aluminum Stewardship Initiative, on September 27, WRI hosted a workshop in Cambridge, UK to explore share and gather feedback on a revised GHG reduction pathway for the aluminum sector, discuss how to apply this revised pathway to the ASI carbon standard and other benchmarks, and explore how the sector can collaborate to drive emissions reductions in line with the new pathway.